 Coach Arteta at Colney training ground, London on February 2, preparing for the match against Liverpool in round 23 of the Premier League today.
 Photo: arsenal.com

 Arteta is always excited, but has no problem sleeping after games.
-The 41-year-old also wakes up early, which he sees as the perfect time to prepare for the game.
+The 41-year-old also wakes up early, which he sees as the perfect time to prepare professionally.
 “I sleep quite well but I wake up early,” he says.
-“It can be 5am, 4.30am or 5.30am, then it’s the next task.
+“It can be 5am, 4.30am or 5.30am, then the next task.
 Your brain just works towards the next one and then the next one, and I start putting things together.
 It’s a good time when your brain works in a way that you start forming the right questions and I start putting some ideas together.
 That’s when I get out of bed, start writing things down and start thinking from every angle about how best to prepare for the next game to give us the best chance of winning.”

 Coach Arteta called on Arsenal fans to applaud Kai Havertz after the 1-0 win over Brentford in round 13 of the Premier League.
 Photo: AFP

-Arteta is now focused on the big game at the Emirates against Liverpool today.
+Arteta is now focused on the big game at Emirates Stadium, against Liverpool today.
 Arsenal are five points behind Liverpool, and the upcoming match could have a big impact on the Premier League title race this season.

-Last month, Arsenal lost 2-0 to Liverpool at the Emirates Stadium in the third round of the FA Cup - a match in which the Gunners squandered many chances, including a close-range shot from captain Martin Odegaard that hit the crossbar, and paid the price.
+Last month, Arsenal lost 2-0 to Liverpool at home at the Emirates in the third round of the FA Cup - a match in which the Gunners squandered many chances, including a close-range shot from captain Martin Odegaard that hit the crossbar, and paid the price.
 Before that, the two teams drew 1-1 at Anfield in the Premier League.

 Arteta wants Arsenal to maintain their usual style of play, showing belief and great desire.
 "It's easier said than done," the Spaniard continued.
 "But we showed that in the last two games against Liverpool.
-Now we have to add some details, and aim to win in front of our home crowd."
+Now we have to add some details, and aim to win in front of the home crowd."

 Since returning to Arsenal, Arteta has faced Klopp 13 times in all competitions, winning four, losing six and drawing three.
-Asked whether Klopp was the manager he struggled to beat the most, Arteta replied: "Definitely Klopp is in the top group.
+Asked if Klopp was the manager he struggled to beat the most, Arteta replied: "Definitely Klopp is in the top group.
 The Premier League has top managers and they make you think a lot.
 It's a test and you want to be better and test yourself against the best.
-The Premier League is the best place to work and it's very satisfying because it challenges you to reach another level and think in a different way, go in a different direction before you come back to what you want to do."
+The Premier League is the best place to work and it's very satisfying because it challenges you to reach another level and think in a different way, go in a different direction before coming back to what you want to do."

 Coach Arteta argued with referee Michael Oliver and his colleague Klopp in the second half of Arsenal's win over Liverpool in the Premier League on October 10, 2022.
 Photo: AFP

 On Klopp's biggest contribution to Liverpool and the Premier League, Arteta said: "A very clear identity.
-Klopp has changed Liverpool because they are now very united, from the fans, the members, the players, with a real competitive mindset and a team that has you on your toes for 96 minutes.
+Klopp has changed Liverpool because they are now united, from the fans, the members, the players, with a real competitive mindset and a team that keeps you on your toes for 96 minutes.
 They have been able to do that in England and Europe for many years.
 They set a new standard and that deserves respect and admiration."

 Hong Duy